Meet Your Major: Economics

 As an economics major, you’ll study how individuals and groups make decisions with limited resources.

 Going beyond the fundamentals of business and finance, you’ll examine the forces that drive today’s complex global economy — supply and demand, profitability and employment.
-Through the focused curriculum, you’ll learn how stocks markets work and deepen your understanding of how people and society operate.
+Through the focused curriculum, you’ll learn how markets work and deepen your understanding of how people and society operate.

 What You’ll Learn